 - Holding public hearings to adopt.

-Slides from the webinar and key resources for your community are located here.
+Slides from the webinar and key resources for your community are located on the Land Use / 160D tab in our Member Portal.
 For more information on how we can help your community with 160D implementation and planning services, click here or contact Michelle Nance, Planning Director, Centralina Council of Governments, at email@example.com.
 For additional 160D resources, you can also visit the UNC School of Government’s website.